 The Human Resources, Health Care and Workforce Development Committee addresses issues relating to labor regulation, healthcare, health and safety, workers' compensation, employee-reporting requirements and other HR-related legislation.
 The committee meets the third Friday of each month at the BIA office in Concord.
 Meetings begin at 8:00 AM and are open to BIA members.

-The Manufacturing & End Users Policy Committee will meet the 4th Friday of the month at BIA's office located at 122 N Main St., 3rd Floor, Concord, NH 03301.
+The Manufacturing & End Users Policy Committee will typically meet the 4th Friday of the month.
+At this time, meetings are conducted via Zoom.
 Unless warranted, meetings are not typically held in June, July, or August.